On This Day In History: Most Unusual Emperor Renzong Of Song Dynasty Was Born – On May 30, 1010

 Emperor Renzong of the Song Dynasty.
 Palace portrait on a hanging scroll, kept in the National Palace Museum, Taipei, Taiwan. source; - Public Domain

 Renzong was not particularly well-known.
-His reign marked the high point of Song's influence and power but was also the beginning of Song's slow disintegration that would persist over the next century and a half.
+His reign marked the high point of Song's influence and power but also the beginning of Song's slow disintegration, which would persist over the next century and a half.

-One possible reason behind its weakness is its interpretation of its foreign policy.
-The official policy of the Song Empire at the time was one of pacifism, which caused the weakening of its military.
+One possible reason for its weakness is its interpretation of its foreign policy.
+The official policy of the Song Empire at the time was pacifism, which caused the weakening of its military.

-When Emperor Renzong came to power, he issued decrees to strengthen the military and paid massive bribes to the Khitan-led Liao dynasty, an adversary of Western Xia, hoping that this would ensure the safety of the Song Empire.
+Emperor Renzong issued decrees to strengthen the military when he came to power.
+He paid massive bribes to the Khitan-led Liao dynasty, an adversary of Western Xia, hoping that this would ensure the safety of the Song Empire.
 Due to these new laws, the peasants lived in persistent poverty.

 The situation caused serious organized rebellions throughout the country and the breakdown of the Song government.

-According to the History of Song records, Renzong was considered merciful, tolerant, modest, and frugal and seldom revealed his feelings on expressions.
+According to the History of Song records, Renzong was considered merciful, tolerant, modest, and frugal and seldom revealed his feelings in expressions.

 Renzong ordered that government officers be very cautious about using the death penalty.
 If an officer once wrongly sentenced an innocent person to death, he would never get promoted.
 Renzong once said to his near ministers, "I have never used the word 'death' to scold others; how dare I abuse the death penalty?"